← All services Service

 • Designs a development path based on projects, readings, and relevant interactions,

-• When needed, introduce them to networks and experts that will enrich them and broaden their perspective.
+• When needed, introduces them to networks and experts that will enrich them and broaden their perspective.

-Preparation Mentoring for the Current Generation (NowGen): Retirement and Role Transition
+Preparation Advisory for the Current Generation (NowGen): Retirement and Role Transition

 Today, many business leaders who say, "I'm not thinking about retirement yet, I still have 10–15 years," do not actually plan what kind of life they will build once they step back from the business.
 They leave the process to its "natural flow" without considering where, with whom, and how they will spend their time.
 This creates uncertainty both in their inner world and within the family and the company.